jmaassen/EYRg-wiki/howtos/CESM_eSalsaMPI.md

 ### Create an eSalsa-MPI machine configuration for CESM.

-Assuming the CESM is installed in `$HOME/cesm1_0_4` you need to create a machine description in the directory:
+Assuming the CESM is installed in `$HOME/cesm1_0_4` and eSalsa-MPI is installed in `$HOME/eSalsa-MPI`, you need to create a machine description in the directory:

      $HOME/cesm1_0_4/scripts/ccsm_utils/Machines

-We also assume eSalsa-MPI is installed in `$HOME/eSalsa-MPI`.

 ### Create a Macros file